Prâslea the Brave and the Golden Apples: Turkey

 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, both scholars classified a cycle of stories they named TTV 72, "Der Phönix" ("The Phoenix").
-According to their classification, the Turkish variants follow the vigil on the garden and the rescue of the three princesses in the underworld, then segues into the dragonslaying episode of the deeper underworld (ATU 300), and lastly returns the hero to the surface.
+According to their classification, the Turkish variants follow the vigil on the garden and the rescue of the three princesses in the underworld, then segues into the dragon slaying episode of the deeper underworld (ATU 300), and lastly returns the hero to the surface.

 Assyrian people

 In a tale collected from the Assyrian people and published by Russo-Assyrian author Konstantin P. (Bar-Mattai) Matveev with the title "Царь и три сына" ("The Emperor and the Three Sons"), an emperor has three sons and a prized apple tree in the garden, whose fruits are stolen every year.
 He orders his sons to stand guard and discover the culprit.
 Only the youngest, named Mirza-Mamed, finds out and shoots the thief.
 He calls out for his brothers to follow the trail that leads to a hole in the ground.
 Mirza-Mamed descends and enters a gated castle.
 He finds and releases three princesses from the devas and leads them back to his brothers.
-The youngest princess tells him that, if he gets trapped down there, he should to her room, get four dice and throw it at the wall; four rams will appear and he must jump on the white one.
+The youngest princess tells him that, if he gets trapped down there, he should go to her room, get four dice and throw it at the wall; four rams will appear and he must jump on the white one.
 He jumps on the black one and is led further down, to another kingdom menaced by a dragon that blocked the flow of water.
 He defeats this dragon, kills a second one that threatened the nest of the Simurgh.
 He saves the chicks and their father takes Mirza-Mamed back to his realm.